 The animation of the Servo arm rising up and the head turning are merged with the original animation of Mia running and turning around.

-In this tutorial, you modified original animation by setting keyframes on two layers, then merged the animation in one take.
-In the next tutorial, Creating a Loop (page 76), you learn how to create a walk cycle using the Story window.
+In this tutorial, you modified original animation by setting keyframes on two layers.
+In the next tutorial, Creating a Loop (page 90), you learn how to create a walk cycle using the Story window.

 Creating a Loop